paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 - As the boss you can mine, boost, or AFK in station as long as you keep up the fleet advert.
 - When you need to go (aka. the fleet advert will drop) you ask another booster to take over the fleet and give them the boss status.

-## Who can raise LN Mining fleets
+## Requirements For Boosters
 To raise an official LN Mining fleet you need to hold a mining booster role (or another fleet commander role).
+After you have been accepted to the group you will be able to setup mining fleets and provide boosts by following the steps in this guide.

+### Application process
+1. Make sure that you have a toon who is able to fly one of the official boosting fits on our wiki: https://wiki.eve-linknet.com/community/doctrines/coalition-doctrines#boosters-1
+1. Add the booster toon on member audit on AUTH https://auth.eve-linknet.com/member-audit/launcher
+1. Make sure your discord server is activated https://auth.eve-linknet.com/services/
-You can apply for the mining booster role at the auth groups section in here: https://auth.eve-linknet.com.com/groups/
+1. Apply to the mining booster role on AUTH groups section https://auth.eve-linknet.com/groups/

+Once you have done the previous steps you will be accepted into the booster group.

 ## Community Standing Mining Fleet
 Community mining fleet is aimed at helping community miners to get organized and to receive mining boosts.